muhammad-owais-javed/linkstash/README.md

 # LinkStash API

-A simple RESTful API built with Java and Spring Boot to save, retrieve, and manage hyperlinks.
+A simple Java Spring Boot RESTful API to save, retrieve, and manage hyperlinks.

 ---